zannloo/tp/docs/DeveloperGuide.md

    through getting a `GroupChildOperation` facade class from the `Model::groupChildOperation` method.
 This would ensure the path to the group is present and valid.
 The student is added through the `GroupChildOperation::addChild` method.
 7. It should look something like this.

    <puml src="diagrams/AddFinalState.puml" width="550" />

+This sequence diagram shows the general flow of the CreateStudentCommand, for more information on each specific component, do head over to their respective documentation.

 <puml src="diagrams/CreateStudentCommandSequenceDiagram.puml" width="550" />

-The above sequence diagram shows the general flow of the CreateStudentCommand, for more information on each specific component, do head over to their respective documentation.
+Below is an activity diagram showing the general activity of the add student command.

 //TODO ADD activity diagram

-Above is an activity diagram showing the general activity of the add student command.

 #### Design Consideration